Testlio/lambda-tools/README.md

 lambda execute [-e event-file] [-t timeout] [--env environment=value,foo=bar] [-h] [lambda-function]
 ```

-Execute a single Lambda function with a specified event, timeout and environment.
+Execute a single Lambda function with specified event, timeout and environment values.
 The `lambda-function` argument can be specified in multiple ways:

 1. As a file path, in which case the file is assumed to be the handler
 2. As a file name, in which case the file is expected to exist in the current directory